All Products

 Step 1: Create a CDH MR node

-2. On the DataStudio page, find the desired workflow, right-click the workflow name, and then choose Create Node > CDH > CDH MR.
+2. On the DataStudio page, find your workflow, right-click its name, and choose Create Node > CDH > CDH MR.

-3. In the Create Node dialog box, configure the Engine Instance, Path, and Name parameters.
+3. In the Create Node dialog box, set the Engine Instance, Path, and Name parameters.

 Step 2: Create and reference a CDH JAR resource